-In each iteration, IHT first recruits the variables that correspond to the largest components of the gradient.
+The pseudocode of the algorithm is presented in Algorithm \ref{alg-IHT2}.
+As the name indicates, this IHT algorithm has two stages in each iteration: variable recruiting and elimination.
+It first recruits the variables that correspond to the largest components of the gradient.
 When $\cL$ is square loss, the gradient is the covariance between the residuals $\by - \bX\hat\bbeta_t$ and the predictors $\bX$.
-Hence, this recruiting step can be interpreted as pulling in the variables with the highest marginal explanation power for the residuals.
-Next, IHT fits an OLS on the resulting expanded model and then eliminates the variables with small coefficients in the OLS, so that the sparsity of the model reduces back to $\pi$.
-Therefore, IHT alternates between forward and backward selection until the model selection becomes stationary.
-Finally, IHT adjusted the model size to be $\hat s$ by another round of variable recruiting or elimination that is similar to that inside the loop.
+Hence, this recruiting stage can be interpreted as pulling in the variables with the highest marginal explanation power for the residuals.
+Then, the algorithm fits an OLS on the resulting expanded model (``fully corrective'' step).
+Finally, the algorithm eliminates the variables with small coefficients in the OLS (the second stage), so that the sparsity of the model reduces back to $\pi$.
+In a nutshell, Algorithm \ref{alg-IHT2} alternates between forward and backward selection until the model selection becomes stationary.
+Once the convergence threshold is hit, Algorithm \ref{alg-IHT2} adjusts the model size to be $\hat s$ by another round of variable recruiting or elimination that is similar to that inside the loop.